Marshal was an online privacy tool for finding and alerting you to sensitive data in your cloud services.

 We needed a simple yet compelling site which both elevated Marshal's stance on privacy and made it incredibly fast and easy to trial the product.
 I created a mobile-first, single page website within the product to allow for a fast and seamless onboarding experience.

 We wanted a brand that would exude confidence without being overbearing.
-The name, logo, and palette were designed to evoke the following feelings:
+The name, logo, and palette were designed to evoke the following emotions:

 The result is a product brand that is consumer friendly but powerful in presence.
 The name sounds like a person while also denoting safety.
 The logo is strong and angled but constructed with simple and pleasing geometric shapes.
 The color palette is functional and flexible.